American Prairie furthers its mission to provide meaningful public access by building opportunities for education.

 - SEO Scholars in partnership with Montana Outdoor Science School

-The following organizations contribute to the success of educational visits on American Prairie Reserve:
+The following organizations contribute to the success of educational visits at American Prairie:

 - Montana Outdoor Science School